If you’re interested in growing oyster mushrooms at home you can try using one of the most common consumer goods around: toilet paper

 Once you’ve covered the roll and surrounded it with spawn, you can then close up the plastic bag by tying it together.
 Allow the bag to sit as it is for about two weeks.
 The mycelium will colonize and after about two weeks the bag will begin to fruit mushrooms.
 At that time all you have to do is open the bag up and mist it a couple of times each day.
 The oyster mushrooms will grow directly out of the toilet paper roll.

-Growing oyster mushrooms in this manner is a great activity for kids; It could be done as a science experiment at home or in the classroom
+Growing oyster mushrooms with at home or in school this method is a great activity for kids; It could be done as a science experiment at home or in the classroom

 If you want to try growing oyster mushrooms at home on toilet paper and need spawn then look no further than the oyster mushroom spawn options we have for you.
 We have both grain spawn and sawdust spawn and we have a variety of oyster mushroom strains for you to try, including blue oyster, pink oyster, and yellow oyster.
-Check out all of the strains and order yours today!
+Interested in growing oyster mushrooms at home?
+Check out all of the species and order yours today!